GLP-1 Guide

 The Micronutrient Crisis During GLP-1 Weight Loss

-GLP-1 users dramatically reduce caloric intake—often consuming 40-50% of their baseline.
+GLP-1 users dramatically reduce caloric intake - often consuming 40-50% of their baseline.
 While this drives fat loss, it creates a critical micronutrient problem: you're consuming insufficient vitamins and minerals to support metabolic function, immune health, and recovery.

 The research is clear: rapid weight loss creates micronutrient deficiencies in the majority of patients.
 Without deliberate supplementation, deficiencies in vitamin B12, iron, zinc, vitamin D, and calcium emerge within 3-6 months.
-These deficiencies cause fatigue, hair loss, immune suppression, and muscle weakness—defeating the purpose of weight loss.
+These deficiencies cause fatigue, hair loss, immune suppression, and muscle weakness - defeating the purpose of weight loss.

 Multivitamin supplementation with bioavailable forms prevents these deficiencies.
+For the complete supplement stack including protein, magnesium and electrolytes, see the GLP-1 supplement guide.

 Medical Disclaimer: This article is informational only.
 GLP-1 receptor agonists are prescription medications with complex physiological effects.
 Consult your prescribing physician regarding appropriate supplementation during GLP-1 use.
 Regular blood work monitoring is recommended to identify emerging deficiencies and adjust supplementation accordingly.